What every programmer needs to know about game networking

 Here is where it gets interesting.
 If the client and the server disagree, the client must accept the update for the position from the server, but due to latency between the client and server this correction is necessarily in the past.
 For example, if it takes 100ms from client to server and 100ms back, then any server correction for the player character position will appear to be 200ms in the past, relative to the time up to which the client has predicted their own movement.

-If the client were to simply apply this server correction update verbatim, it would yank the client back in time such that the client would completely undo any client-side prediction.
+If the client were to simply apply this server correction update verbatim, it would yank the client back in time, completely undoing any client-side prediction.
 How then to solve this while still allowing the client to predict ahead?

 The solution is to keep a circular buffer of past character state and input for the local player on the client, then when the client receives a correction from the server, it first discards any buffered state older than the corrected state from the server, and replays the state starting from the corrected state back to the present “predicted” time on the client using player inputs stored in the circular buffer.
 In effect the client invisibly “rewinds and replays” the last n frames of local player character movement while holding the rest of the world fixed.

-This way the player appears to control their own character without any latency, and provided that the client and server character simulation code is deterministic – giving exactly the same result for the same inputs on the client and server – it is rarely corrected.
+This way the player appears to control their own character without any latency, and provided that the client and server character simulation code is reasonable, giving roughly exactly the same result for the same inputs on the client and server, it is rarely corrected.
 It is as Tim Sweeney describes:

 … the best of both worlds: In all cases, the server remains completely authoritative.
 Nearly all the time, the client movement simulation exactly mirrors the client movement carried out by the server, so the client’s position is seldom corrected.
 Only in the rare case, such as a player getting hit by a rocket, or bumping into an enemy, will the client’s location need to be corrected.